Configure Queries

 Do not enable read from replica when you require consistent results.
 Only SELECT queries that are not within a transaction can read from replica.

-Reading from replica is only possible with databases running Couchbase Server 7.6.0 or later.
+Reading from replica is only possible if the cluster uses Couchbase Server 7.6.0 or later.

 Note that KV range scans cannot currently be started on a replica vBucket.
 If a query uses sequential scan and a data node becomes unavailable, the query might return an error, even if read from replica is enabled for the request.